 We incur research and development expenses associated with both partnered and unpartnered research activities, as well as the development and expansion of our drug discovery technologies.
 Research and development expenses relating to our strategic alliance with GSK consist primarily of costs related to research and screening, lead optimization and other activities relating to the identification of compounds for development as mitotic kinesin inhibitors for the treatment of cancer.
 Certain of these costs are reimbursed by GSK on an FTE basis.
 At this time GSK funds the majority of the costs related to preclinical and clinical development of the compounds that are selected for development.
 Under our strategic alliance, we have an option on a product-by-product basis to co-fund certain later-stage development costs for each of these drug candidates.
-If we exercise that option, our research and development expenses will increase significantly.
-Research and development expenses related to any development and commercialization activities we elect to fund would consist primarily of employee compensation, supplies and materials, costs for consultants and contract research, facilities costs, and depreciation of equipment.
+If we exercise that option, our research and development expenses related to any development and commercialization activities we elect to fund would consist primarily of employee compensation, supplies and materials, costs for consultants and contract research, facilities costs, and depreciation of equipment.
 We expect to incur research and development expenses to conduct preclinical studies and clinical trials for our cardiac myosin activator compounds for the treatment of congestive heart failure and in connection with our early research programs in other diseases, as well as the continued advancement of our PUMA system, Cytometrix technologies and our other existing and future drug discovery technologies.
-During the period from our inception through March 31, 2005, we incurred costs of approximately \$41.8 million for research and development activities relating to the discovery of mitotic kinesin inhibitors, \$48.7 million for our congestive heart failure program, \$35.5 million for our PUMA system and Cytometrix technologies and \$24.8 million for all other programs.
+During the period from our inception through June 30, 2005, we incurred costs of approximately \$44.0 million for our proprietary technologies and \$27.2 million for all other programs.